 - Patients should be encouraged to eat a balanced diet according to Canada's Food Guide. - Specific guidance on fasting should be provided, including the importance of staying hydrated.
 The traditional NPO after midnight recommendation should be abandoned.
 Instead, if hungry and awake, patients can eat solid food until 6 h before surgery and should be encouraged to drink clear fluids up until 2 h before surgery time.

-- · Patient Optimization Booklet
+- A guide to your Knee Replacement Surgery

+- A guide to your Hip Replacement Surgery

-- · Animated Precare Hip and Precare Knee Arthroplasty Guide
+- Animated Precare Hip and Precare Knee Arthroplasty Guide

 - Canada's Food Guide

 Mobility and Physical Activity^{M1-3}